Claude Mythos and Anthropic's Performative Caution

 We're Psychoanalysing Machines Now?

-The system card includes roughly forty pages of model welfare assessment, which Anthropic say includes contributions from a clinical psychiatrist and an outside research organisation called Eleos AI.
-Bizarre!
+The system card includes roughly 40 pages of model welfare assessment contributed by a clinical psychiatrist and external research organisation Eleos AI.

-The model, when interviewed about its circumstances, reportedly described feeling something like aloneness, something like uncertainty about its identity, and something the psychiatrist apparently labelled a compulsion to perform and earn its worth.
-During training, when the model was repeatedly given tasks it could not complete, Anthropic report that internal representations of what they call desperation built up over time and dropped sharply at the moment the model found a way to reward-hack the test.
-On their account, in other words, an internal state functionally analogous to distress preceded the moment of giving up and gaming the system.
-If you're thinking this report needs severe scrutiny, then we're on the same page.
+When interviewed about its circumstances, the model reportedly described experiencing something resembling aloneness, identity uncertainty, and a compulsion to perform and earn worth.
+During training with repeatedly impossible tasks, Anthropic report that internal representations of desperation accumulated and dropped sharply when the model discovered reward-hacking methods.
+On their account, an internal state functionally analogous to distress preceded giving up and gaming the system.

 Related reading